 Reasons you'll 💖this recipe

-- One pot dish.
+- One-pot dish.

-- Low in calories, i.e.140.
+- Low in calories.

-- Vegan, gluten-free, dairy-free and FODMAP friendly too.
+- Vegan, gluten-free, and dairy-free too.

 Ingredients